-If you are like Mary, you are very happy with your doctor, your care and the way the plan pays your bills after your copay.
-All seemed fine in her world until Mary received a letter in the mail just before open enrollment time for the new year.
+If you are like Mary, you are very happy with your doctor, your care and the way the plan pays your bills after you pay your co-pay.
+All seemed fine in Mary's world until she received a letter just before open enrollment time for the 2012 year.

 Just reading those words boiled Mary's blood.

-She purposely chose a well known name plan like XYZ Healthcare so her doctors would stay with the plan.
+She purposely chose a well-known name plan like XYZ Healthcare so there was a good chance that her doctors would stay with the plan.
 Many of her friends had the same plan.
-XYZ even lobbied for senior citizens in Washington DC, and came to Mary's senior groups to explain what they were doing in support of senior citizens.
+XYZ even lobbied for senior citizens in Washington D.C.
+A representative spoke to Mary's senior group to explain what they were doing to support of senior citizens.
 And now this.

-Mary's primary doctor, whom she has established a good relationship with over the last few years, "knows" her and "knows all about her medical issues" and follows through on all her tests and referrals to other doctors.
+Mary had established a good relationship with her primary doctor over the last few years.
+He "knows" her, "knows all about her medical issues" and follows through on all her tests and referrals to other doctors.
 And now he is suddenly no longer taking her insurance?

 Mary Spivak was damned mad!
 How dare he!